rust-lang/rfcs/text/0000-const-bounds-methods.md

 This RFC adds a non-trivial amount of expressive power to the language.

-Let us go throw the motivation for each bit in order.
+Let us go through the motivation for each bit in order.

 ## 1. `const fn` in traits